 Job Description: About Bank of America Merrill Lynch: Our purpose as a firm is to make financial lives better, through the power of every connection.
 Across the world, we partner with leading corporate and institutional investors through our offices in more than 40 countries.
 In the U.S alone, we serve almost all Fortune 500 companies and approximately 59 million consumers and small-business customers.
 We provide a full suite of financial products and services, from banking and investments to asset and risk management.
 We cover a broad range of asset classes, making us a global leader in corporate and investment banking, sales and trading.

-Job Description and Role Responsibilities The incumbent is a critical member of the Global Financial Crimes Compliance ("GFCC") team , and responsible for supporting the global AML transaction monitoring program for the bank.
+Position Description and Key Responsibilities The incumbent is a critical member of the Global Financial Crimes Compliance ("GFCC") team , and responsible for supporting the global AML transaction monitoring program for the bank.
 The incumbent analyses potentially suspicious alerts/transactions detected by the Bank's money-laundering detection tools and produces intelligence reports that enable in-country Money-Laundering Reporting Officers to make timely and informed SAR filing decisions, where required under local regulations.
 Through a combination of in-depth review of customers' transactions across multiple jurisdictions and legal entities; and research via bank systems and publicly available information, the incumbent is expected to draw on the facts and nuances of the research findings to prepare comprehensive reports capturing details such as KYC information, transaction details and patterns, adverse news and prior intelligence information, within a stipulated timeline.
-The incumbent further assists the manager in enhanced surveillance of high risk accounts and undertakes auxiliary tasks on improvements of the overall AML program including systems and scenario testing projects.
-In addition the incumbent will be responsible of manual review of China AML alerts generated by locally-mandated Huateng system.
+The incumbent further assists the manager in enhanced surveillance of high risk accounts and undertakes auxiliary tasks on improvements of the overall AML program of the bank.

 A bachelor's degree or equivalent from an accredited university is preferred